 What About Ordering Albums?

 You will most likely want to order an album from your wedding day.
 I highly recommend you take advantage of what I have to offer!
 They are nothing like the cheapies you get through Costco or Shutterfly!
 Your memories deserve a safe place, displayed in an album made with care and individuality!
 Be sure to put in your order within 3-5 months from when your proofing gallery goes live, Album credits do expire!
 The Albums are easy to order and view!
 Links to your options can be found on my website.
-The order page is also on my website and can be accessed through password: “tmpalbums”.
+Visit the order page here.
+It can be accessed using password: “tmpalbums”.
 Once you know what kind of album you want, simply order online, from there you can pay via CC and will receive more instructions on how to select your images and other details!
 Pricing depends on what size and what type of upgrades you would like, expect to spend anywhere from $500 to $1700 depending on aforementioned details.
-If your collection includes an album credit, you will be given a code to use at check out.
+If your collection includes an album credit, you will be given a code to use at check out later on.

 Engagement And Bridal Sessions